puzzle/jenkins-techlab/labs/05_string_interpolation_quoting_escaping.md

 How to declare a String
 -----------------------

-In groovy there are basically four ways on how to declare strings
+In groovy there are basically four ways on how to declare strings:

 ```groovy
 def singleQuoted = 'Jenkins'